 940: Employer's Annual Federal Unemployment (FUTA) Tax Return

 - Reports tax contributions to federal unemployment

-- Justworks e-files the Form 940 in the aggregate under Justworks' EIN
+- Justworks files Form 940 in the aggregate under Justworks' EIN

 941: Quarterly Federal Tax Return

-- Reports income taxes, Social Security, Medicare taxes withheld from employees
+- Reports income taxes, Social Security, Medicare taxes withheld from US-based employees

-- Justworks e-files the Form 941 in the aggregate under Justworks' EIN
+- Justworks files Form 941 in the aggregate under Justworks' EIN

-W-3 (Transmittal of Wage and Tax Statements): used to file the Copy A portions of W-2 forms to the Social Security Administration (SSA)
+W-3 (Transmittal of Wage and Tax Statements): used to file the Copy A of Forms W-2 to the Social Security Administration (SSA)